 It is an explicit design choice to keep the Python programming language as small as possible.
 However, there are mechanism built into the language to extend the language with new functionality.
-When Python is installed, a number of these modules are shipped with it.
-These modules together are referred to as The Python Standard Library.
+When Python is installed, a selection of these modules are shipped as well.
+These modules are referred to as The Python Standard Library.

-The math module is one of these methods from the The Python Standard Library.
+The math module is one of these modules from the The Python Standard Library.
 As you might derive from its name, the math module adds some mathematical functionality to Python.
 Before you can start using this functionality, however, you must first import the module.
 There are two ways in which this can be done.